uiuc-gwc/chictech-2024/README.md

 We have more templates for games!
 You can find them at the [Game Collection](https://github.com/uiuc-gwc/game-collection).
 You can also create a Codespace for this repository.
 (This repository gets updated quite a lot, so it's a good idea to run `git pull` in the terminal whenever you log in to get the latest changes.)

+# Have more questions?

+Submit an issue [here](https://github.com/uiuc-gwc/chictech-2024/issues) - you'll need to click "New Issue" at the top right and follow the instructions.

 (most of this documentation written with my helpful buddy [Github Copilot](copilot.github.com))